 Heard about Snuppy?
 Yes, the first cloned dog in the world was "manufactured" at the Seoul National University.

-We hope that this article would have helped you with some facets of South Korean life and culture.
+We hope that this information would have helped you with some facets of South Korean life and culture.
 Every country has something interesting about it.
 Unfortunately due to the political upheavals, we get to hear or watch only the negative side of things.
 So, it is important that we try to delve a bit more than what meets the eye.

 If you or any of your friends knows something interesting about South Korea that you would like to share with our readers, then you can use the comments section at the bottom of this page.
 We would sincerely appreciate that.